-2.3 Effects of automation on industry concentration
+3.3 Effects of automation on industry concentration

-The correlations between robot density and industry concentration do not necessarily reflect causal effects because both automation and industry concentration are endogenous.
-Specifically, an omitted variable bias can arise when a time-varying industry-level factor affects both robot density and concentration.
+The correlations between robot density and industry concentration do not necessarily reflect causal effects, since both robot adoption and industry concentration are endogenous variables.
+An omitted variable bias can arise when a time-varying industry-level factor (such as industry-specific productivity) affects both robot density and concentration in the industry.